|

 upper body, torso)

-- You will need to have a number of different weights of
+- You will need to have several different weights of

 ball available - heavy, medium and light